JulioMakita/transporte/README.md

 HSQLDB
 JPA

-Before run this project you need to add fxcomponents-1.0.jar in you project.
+Before run this project you need to add libraries.jar in you project.

 # Eclipse
 Go to Build Path -> Configure Build Path -> Libraries(Tab) then click add external jars.

-choose the file fxcomponents-1.0.jar in root path.
+choose the file libraries.jar in root path.

 # To run project.